-- The body becomes dependent, creating symptoms of withdrawal if it goes without the drug too long.
+- The body becomes dependent, creating symptoms of withdrawal if the body goes without the drug too long.

-- Those who are addicted may try to convince their doctors that they are still in pain, shop around among multiple doctors, buy the drug illegally, or even move on to using heroin — a decision fraught with extra danger, as street drugs are not consistent in strength and can be altered with such substances as fentanyl, a synthetic drug that is 30 to 50 times more potent than heroin and easily proves fatal in the wrong hands
+- Those who are addicted may try to convince their doctors that they are still in pain, shop around among multiple doctors, or buy the drug illegally.
+They may even move on to using heroin—a decision fraught with extra danger, as street drugs are inconsistent in strength and can be altered with substances such as fentanyl, a synthetic drug that is 30 to 50 times more potent than heroin and easily proves fatal in the wrong hands.

 Treatment for opioid addiction usually includes inpatient rehabilitation, behavioral counseling, and medications to ease withdrawal symptoms.
 But, it can take time and relapse is common.

-Substance abuse counselors treat and support a patient through the process, providing information, ongoing therapy, and coordination with medical doctors.
+Substance use counselors treat and support a patient through the process, providing information, ongoing therapy, and coordination with medical doctors.

 In addition to treating patients, addiction counselors can work to educate the community, create an ongoing dialogue with young people in school settings, and speak to civic organizations and other groups.